mozilla/mozci/docs/configuration.rst

 To enable caching, you'll need to configure at least one store using the ``cache.stores`` key.
 Follow `cachy's configuration format`_ identically.
-In addition to the options ``cachy`` supports, you can set the ``adr.cache.retention`` key to the time in minutes before stored queries are invalidated.
+In addition to the options ``cachy`` supports, you can set the ``mozci.cache.retention`` key to the time in minutes before stored queries are invalidated.

 For example: